What is Abyhanga?

 - Stay hydrated

-- Wear clothes you don’t mind getting residual oil on after leaving my office
+- Wear clothing you don’t mind getting residual oil on after leaving the clinic

-- Prepare enough time to take a bath or shower and to wash your hair after our session
+- Expect to wash your hair and to either take a bath or shower when you return home after our session

 – Avoid abhyanga after eating or in cases of severe indigestion or constipation.
 As energy is moving from extremities to the heart through oiling massage, you are helping to correct and re-direct all five vayus, or movements of prana.
 Essentially, abhyanga has no discretion as to what it circulates, so not only can our blood flow be increased, but so can the movement of undigested food.*